faiyazansari0010/WorkoutBuddy-App---MERN/README.md

 # WorkoutBuddy-App - MERN stack
-A full stack web app developed using MongoDB, ExpressJS, ReactJS and NodeJS
+A full stack web app to track personal workouts, developed using MongoDB, ExpressJS, ReactJS and NodeJS